Investigatory Powers Tribunal: Parliamentary surveillance

 In 2015, three parliamentarians took a case to the IPT that the Wilson Doctrine, that parliamentarians' communications should not be tapped, was being broken.

 The IPT would find that the Wilson Doctrine was not enforceable in law and does not impose any legal restraints on the intelligence agencies.
 It stated MPs have the same level of legal protection as the general public when it comes to interception of their communications, and that only lawyers and journalists have more protection due to human rights law.

 Subsequently, the Prime Minister and the Home Secretary said in Parliament that the protection of MPs communications from being intercepted still applies but does not extend to a blanket ban on surveillance.

 Section 26 of the Investigatory Powers Act 2016 partly enshrined the Wilson Doctrine in statute law.

 Criticism

-In 2014, the IPT was criticised by The Guardian for its association with the Home Office, who stated the two were based within the same building.
-They also criticised the low number of cases it had upheld - then 10 of the 1500 complaints it had received.
+In 2014, the IPT was criticised by The Guardian newspaper for its association with the Home Office, which stated the two were based within the same building.
+The paper also criticised the low number of cases the IPT had upheld - then 10 of the 1500 complaints it had received.